rijalrf/Outsystems-Solution-Architecture-AI-v2/README.md

   - Roles & Permissions
   - Service Actions (internal, non-AO logic)
   - Consumed REST APIs (external integrations that count as AO)
-  - Pages/Screens
+  - Screens
   - Site Properties
-- **Application Object (AO) Estimation**: Provides an estimated AO count based on the generated components to help with licensing considerations.
+- **Application Object (AO) Estimation**: Provides an estimated AO count based on the generated components (Entities, Static Entities, Screens, and Consumed REST APIs) to help with licensing considerations.
 - **Asynchronous Process Recommendations**: Suggests Timers and BPT processes for background tasks and workflows if detected in the design.
+- **Plugin Recommendations**: Suggests relevant OutSystems Forge plugins based on the application's needs.
 - **Third-Party Service Recommendations**: Suggests external services (like Stripe for payments or AWS S3 for storage) based on application needs.
 - **Export to PDF**: Compiles the entire analysis into a professionally formatted PDF report.
 - **Dark Mode**: A sleek dark mode for comfortable viewing.